learn-co-curriculum/react-ts-state-events-mini-project/README.md

 ## Conclusion

 Hooray!
 You've completed this mini project.
-This was no easy task, handing state, events, and passing props are all difficult React concepts that can take some time wrapping one's head around.
+This was no easy task, handling state and events and passing props are difficult React concepts that can take some time wrapping one's head around.
 If you feel like you don't have a proper handle on them yet or found yourself referring back to previous examples, that's more than OK.
 In fact, that is expected at this stage.
 Deep understanding will